AMS Emerging Leaders Fellowship Program

 Fees & Expenses

-- Travel, meals, and lodging for attendance at The Montessori Event 2022 and 2023.
-(AMS provides complimentary Full registration.)
+- Travel, meals, and lodging for attendance at The Montessori Event 2024 and 2025

-- Any expenses incurred for the fellow’s yearlong project, such as books and/or supplies.
+- Any expenses incurred for the participant’s yearlong project, such as books and/or supplies.

 |Access Date||Quiz Result||Score||Actions|